Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 * 1 function called `getFlagFromOneTimezone` and which return the corresponding flag as 'String' type from only one whished timezone as 'String' type as a 'String' object,

-* 1 function called `getCountryFromMultipleTimezones`
+* 1 function called `getCountryFromMultipleTimezones` and which return the corresponding country name (or country) as 'String' type from all wished timezones in an array containing elements of 'String' type,

-* 1 function called `getCountryFromOneTimezone`
+* 1 function called `getCountryFromOneTimezone` and which return the corresponding country name (or country) as 'String' type from only one whished timezone as 'String' type as a 'String' object,

 * 1 function called `getCountryCodeISO3166_1Alpha2FromMultipleTimezones`